learningdebunked/llm-healthsignal-pipeline/README.md

 Uses the model to:

 - Predict what's happening in a signal
-- Explain it using GPT-2 with **structured prompt templates**
+- Explain it using **GPT-4** with structured prompt templates
-- Support both base and **fine-tuned medical GPT-2 models**
-- Generate clinical interpretations conditioned on classification confidence
+- Generate clinical interpretations with high accuracy
 - Fill in missing signal data using GANs or diffusion

+**🆕 Upgraded to GPT-4 for better medical knowledge and explanations!**

 ### 4. `api.py`